Makeup Breakdown: 5 Techniques to Know Now

 In makeup, “buffing” is a technique that blends and smooths foundation by brushing product onto the skin in small, soft circles.

 Buffing is easy, and it stimulates blood flow and oxygen in skin cells, which increases radiance and firmness while helping reduce puffiness and redness.
-To do it, dip a Custom Blending Brush lightly into your foundation of choice (modern matte, oil-absorbing powder, silky and natural, or creamy and highly pigmented).
-Apply in small, soft circles across your entire face, and repeat as necessary. 🙂
+To do it, dip a Custom Application Brush lightly into your foundation of choice.
+Apply in small, soft circles across your entire face, and repeat as necessary.

 Buffing relies on layering, so use a light hand at first, and build up coverage as desired.
 And remember, it’s always easier to apply more makeup than to take some away.